Regaez/datastar-speech/README.md

 #### Event `datastar-speech-status`

-This custom event is dispatched on the `window` once the plugin has initialised and each time the playback state of any queued speech has changed.
+This custom event is dispatched on the `window` once the plugin has initialised and each time the queue, or playback state of any queued speech, has changed.

 ##### Properties